2000 Romsey by-election

-Conservative Member of Parliament Michael Colvin and his wife died in a fire at their home on 24 February 2000.
-This created a by-election in his constituency of Romsey in Hampshire, England.
+A by-election for the United Kingdom parliamentary constituency of Romsey was held on 4 May 2000, triggered by the death of incumbent Conservative Party Member of Parliament (MP) Michael Colvin.
+It was won by Sandra Gidley of the Liberal Democrats, who gained the seat from the Conservatives.

-The Conservative Party decided to delay the polling day until 4 May, so that it would come simultaneously with local elections.
-They selected Tim Palmer, a farmer and Dorset County Councillor, to defend the seat.
-The Liberal Democrats considered this byelection their best chance of gaining a seat since 1997 and selected a local pharmacist Sandra Gidley (who had been Mayor of Romsey) as their candidate.
+Colvin and his wife Nichola died in a fire at their home, Tangley House in Tangley, Hampshire, on 24 February 2000.
+Polling day was set for 4 May so that it would come simultaneously with local elections.
+The Conservatives selected Tim Palmer, a farmer and Dorset County Councillor, to defend the seat.
+The Liberal Democrats considered this by-election their best chance of gaining a seat since 1997 and selected a local pharmacist Sandra Gidley (who had been Mayor of Romsey) as their candidate.
+The Democratic Party attempted to stand Charles Beauclerk, 15th Duke of St Albans as their candidate, but he did not appear on the ballot due to an error.

 Labour carried out minimal campaigning in a constituency in which they had come third for years.
 This led many observers to assume that the party was expecting, or hoping, that its vote would largely go to the Liberal Democrats in order to help defeat the Conservatives.
 In the event, the Labour vote collapsed while the Liberal Democrats surged, and they made this the only mainland by-election to result in a change of party control in the entire Parliament.
-This was the first time the Conservatives had lost a seat in a by-election while in Opposition since the 1965 Roxburgh, Selkirk and Peebles by-election, and would be the last time the Liberal Democrats gained a constituency from the Conservatives at a by-election until the 2016 Richmond Park by-election.
+This was the first time the Conservatives had lost a seat in a by-election while in Opposition since the 1965 Roxburgh, Selkirk and Peebles by-election, and would be the last time the Liberal Democrats gained a constituency from the Conservatives at a by-election until Sarah Olney and Zac Goldsmith, Baron Goldsmith of Richmond Park at the 2016 Richmond Park by-election.